ciricc/easyvk/README.md

 On account of authorization that is all (for now).

-### CallbacAPI
+### Callback API

-I have long time to make support for callbackapi, so from 0.3 version you can use callback api server.
+I have long time to make support for Callback API, so from 0.3 version you can use callback api server.

 It built on the express and http modules.
 And so, you can use it too.
 Callback API can help you  create listening server which will be listen all events from you group.